Rastrai/Openrastr-evolve/README.md

 # OpenRastr Evolve

 <img width="1024" height="1024" alt="OpenRastr Evolve logo" src="https://github.com/user-attachments/assets/b9beb81a-e810-4d12-ab2d-118adc426dee" />

+OpenRastr Evolve is a Python-based AI workflow runtime built around three core modules:

+1. Goal Interpretation
+2. Capability Registration
+3. Agent Spawning

+It is designed to work with Ollama-served LLMs and SLMs and to act as an orchestration layer for agent-based systems.
+It works well alongside tools such as Claude Code, Codex, OpenClaw, and other coding or execution agents.

+## What It Does

+OpenRastr Evolve helps turn a natural-language goal into an executable AI workflow by:

+- interpreting the goal into a structured schema
+- matching or generating the capabilities needed to fulfill it
+- spawning agents to carry out the work

 ## Who This Is For

 OpenRastr Evolve is useful for teams and builders who already use tools such as: